Rory McIlroy Hugs Amanda Balionis Amid Dating Speculation

 On May 29, Us Weekly exclusively confirmed that McIlroy and Balionis are not dating and only have a professional relationship.

 McIlroy filed for divorce from wife Erica Stoll in Florida on May 13 amid speculation that he had moved on with Balionis.
 Neither McIlroy nor Balionis have addressed the rumors.
-(The journalist married football coach Bryn Renner in 2022 but it is unclear if they have separated.)
+(The journalist married football coach Bryn Renner in 2022, but it is unclear whether they have separated.)

 Balionis has covered golf for years and interviewed McIlroy on May 12 after he won the Wells Fargo Championship in North Carolina.